mardub1635/covictim/Readme.md

 ## Disclaimer:
 As far as we know  there is nothing illegal or immoral in calling other victims for help and at no point this website is  accusing anyone.
 But this website is not made by lawyers.
 This project is underconstruction, see issues.
 Justice knows borders when perpetrators don’t.
-Justice put the victim into a Kafkaian situations that is the last thing a victim deserves to live.
+Justice put the victim into a Kafkaian situation that is the last thing a victim deserves to live.
 Asking a victim why they do not pursue their rapist is like asking one victim of the titanic why they don’t go destroy the iceberg.
 They have better things to do, thank you!

 ---